-If your going to use your classic as a daily driver, you need brakes that are reliable and effective, and the only way to be sure, is to overhaul them.
+If you’re going to use your classic as a daily driver, you need brakes that are reliable and effective, and the only way to be sure is to overhaul them.

 My brakes felt fine, but the metal brake lines were corroded at the body fixings, and anywhere muck got trapped around them looked rusty.

 My Mercedes isn’t unusual, it’s a common problem with old classic cars.
 So you’ll need to check your brake lines and hoses really well, a special brake line scrapping tool makes the job easier.

 - Flexi Hoses

 Brake calipers are pretty reliable but they can stick, and the bleed nipples are often rusted solid.
 This makes a simple brake bleeding job impossible and the only solution is to replace the whole caliper.

 Old cars usually have calipers at the front and drums at the rear.
 Calipers are a lot easier to work on than drum brakes.
 The drum brake set up has lots of springs and clips and a brake cylinder to actuate the brakes.
 The cylinders are prone to leaking.